 One factor may be women’s internalization of social norms that justify abuse.
-In at least half the study sites, women reported believing that it is acceptable for a man to beat his wife under certain circumstances, including if she disobeys him, refuses sex, does not complete the housework on time, or is unfaithful.
-It goes to show how complex an issue gender-based violence is: although legal and institutional reforms are needed, they alone will not be enough to eliminate violence against women.
+In at least half the study sites, women reported that it is acceptable for a man to beat his wife under certain circumstances, including if she disobeys him, refuses sex, does not complete the housework on time, or is unfaithful.
+Although legal and institutional reforms are needed, they alone will not be enough to eliminate violence against women.

 The power of women’s voices

 Simply by creating a safe space to ask for help, the project affected women’s lives and efforts to stop violence.
 Furthermore, local organizations that assisted with the research learned new skills and connected with each other and with researchers.
 We also coauthored a guide that will help others conduct further research on violence.